- Contact Center Administrator Guide Introduction

 The Confirm password field is mandatory.

 The Change password option is displayed for existing users only, and it is used to change the selected user’s password.
-This option will typically be used by an administrator to change passwords of other users.
+This option will typically be used by an administrator to change the passwords of other users.
 Users can change their own passwords via the Agent Desktop application.

 Disabled indicates whether the user is active.
 Select this checkbox to disable user's access to all system functions temporarily.
 Disabled users are shown dimmed in the user list view.